toddmoy/old-toddmoy.com/source/work/hobsons-app-review/index.md

   <img src="assets/hero.png" alt="cover image" />
 </div>

-Hobsons is the leading provider of software for universities.
-Their flagship product, ApplyYourself, provides a way for prospective students to apply online.
-On the backend, the application is forwarded to an admission officer, who coordinates the review and final decision with faculty members.
+A leaked password ignited an idea for a new application.

-Over time, the product managers noticed something interesting occurring: admission officers were sharing their login information with faculty members in order to manage the review entirely online.
+Hobsons provides university admissions departments the tools to accept and manage applications submitted by prospective students.
+Their flagship software, ApplyYourself is in use by a large fraction of undergraduate and graduate schools.

-ApplyYourself was never designed for faculty use, so that application was naturally ill-suited to their needs.
-But this security breech led them to investigate whether an online review tool for faulty would be valuable.
+ApplyYourself was designed for admissions officers, who manually distributed the applications to faculty reviewers.
+Soon, these officers were sharing their passwords with reviewers to streamline the process.
+Hobsons noticed this behavior and found a unmet need for an efficient application review tool.

-That's where myself and my team at Viget came in.
+That's when they contacted us.

 ---